This page is intended to encourage

 behalf and debit your club account accordingly.

-application.
-A minimum of 10 days is required for the DGAC to process
+it is said that a minimum of 10 days is required for the DGAC to process

 - I understand that payments by credit